martinteaching/phenoflow-ml/web/templates/sklearn_LogisticRegression/README.md

 # Logistic Regression phenotype

-This is a phenotype based on the Logistic Regression technique from scikit-learn.
+This is a phenotype based on the Logistic Regression technique (using the scikit-learn implementation).

 https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html